bitfocusas/product-buttons/docs/2_positions/4_section.md

 - **Style:** Set the main and secondary colors for the section.
 The color scheme distinguishes this section from others, improving navigation.
 - **Location:** Adjust the position and size of the entire section.
 - **Pages/Scroll:** Define the behavior of the section when it becomes "overfilled."
+- **Variables:** are explained in a other part of this documentation.
+- **Authentication:** Set a pin code or use a NFC to secure the section.

 ---